xfhg/intercept/README.md

 # INTERCEPT

-Stupidly easy to use, small footprint **Policy as Code** subsecond command-line scanner that leverages the power of the fastest multi-line search tool to scan your codebase.
+Easy to integrate, small footprint **Policy as Code** subsecond command-line scanner that leverages the power of the fastest multi-line search tool to scan your codebase.
 It can be used as a linter, guard rail control or simple data collector and inspector.
 Consider it a cross-platform weaponized **ripgrep**.

 <br>